 All limited companies must issue at least one share.
 There is no maximum share capital, but all shareholders must pay the company the value of their shares.
 For example, if a shareholder owns 50 shares at £1 each, they would have to pay the company £50.

-Public limited companies (PLCs) may also issue one share at the time of incorporation, but it also has to issue a share capital of at least £50,000, of which 20% must be paid in full before it starts trading.
+Public limited companies (PLCs) may also issue two shares at the time of incorporation, but it also has to issue a share capital of at least £50,000, of which 25% must be paid in full before it starts trading.

 The Memorandum and Articles of Association for a company should state the initial share capital at the time of formation.
 The company’s latest Confirmation Statement should have a full list of members attached.
 This should take into account new shares issued or transferred until it was filed.